dulimarta/spherical-easel/docs/tools/edit.md

 ::: tool-details Selecting Objects:

 - All selected objects will glow (i.e. have a highlight color displayed in the background of the object).
-- To selecting multiple objects, mouse drag and create a rectangle.
+- Not Implemented?
+To select multiple objects, mouse drag and create a rectangle.
 Anything (TODO: entirely? partially?) with in that region will be selected when the mouse is released.
-- To select a single object, mouse click at a location and all nearby objects will be selected.
-If the user clicks and multiple objects are selected, holding a number key <kbd>1-9</kbd> will select different objects.
-That is, if the user mouse clicks (without dragging) at a location and multiple objects are selected they will all glow.
-However if the user mouse presses (without dragging) at the same location and holds a number key only one object, depending on the key held, should glow.
-You can change which key is pressed while holding the mouse press and different objects will be glow.
-When you mouse release the glowing object remains glowing and is selected.
+- To select a single object, mouse over at a location (where there are at lease two objects nearby) and press a number key <kbd>1-9</kbd>.
+Depending on the key, a single object will be highlighted.
+To add this objected to the selected list, mouse press and release without moving.

 **Changing Visual Style:**